thepenguinn/lunatikz/README.md

 `\subfix`, LunaTikZ and `subtikzpicture` will ensure these wrapped files are available while building the pics.

-Note: The `tikzpictures` as stored in a particular directory known as a `pics_directory` (more on this later), but the path to the `\subfix` should be the relative path from the parent directory of this `pics_directory`.
+Note: The `tikzpictures` are stored in a particular directory known as a `pics_directory` (more on this later), but the path to the `\subfix` should be the relative path from the parent directory of this `pics_directory`.